Bitcoin-Monster/BTCMonster/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `bitcoinmonsterd` for your own use.

-bitcoinmonsterd/bitcoinmonster-cli binaries are not included in the Coin2Fly-Qt.app bundle.
+bitcoinmonsterd/bitcoinmonster-cli binaries are not included in the Bitcoin Monster-Qt.app bundle.

-If you are building `bitcoinmonsterd` or `Coin2Fly Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `bitcoinmonsterd` or `Bitcoin Monster Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: